Are you thinking of visiting us?

-As constituent members of the Anglican Communion in the United States, we are descendants of and partners with the Church of England and the Scottish Episcopal Church and are part of the third largest group of Christians in the world.
+As constituent members of the Anglican Communion in the United States, we are descendants of and partners with the Church of England and the Scottish Episcopal Church.
+We are part of the world’s third-largest group of Christians.

-We believe in following the teachings of Jesus Christ, whose life, death, and resurrection saved the world.
+We believe and follow the teachings of Jesus Christ, whose life, death, and resurrection saved the world.

 We believe that God loves you – no exceptions.

 From the episcopalchurch.org